12 Best Things To Do in Kuala Lumpur and Complete Guide

 The mosque is spread across 13 acres and can accommodate up to 15,000 people.

 Non-Muslim visitors are only permitted to visit the mosque during set hours so check these before you go.
 Men aren’t allowed to wear shorts and women must cover their head, legs and arms.
-Robes and headscarves are provided at the entrance if you don’t meet these requirements.
+Hooded robes are provided for everyone at the entrance.

-Masjid Jamek Mosque was built in 1909 and is the oldest mosque in Kuala Lumpur.
-It’s a beautiful example of Moorish and Islamic architecture and was the main place of worship until the Masjid Negara Mosque was opened.
+Sultan Abdul Samad Jamek Mosque was built in 1909 and is the oldest mosque in Kuala Lumpur.
+It’s a beautiful example of Moorish and Islamic architecture and was the main place of worship until Masjid Negara opened.

 This is one of the best places to visit in Kuala Lumpur to learn more about Islam.
 It’s open to the public every day except Friday but you must visit outside of prayer times.
 Remember to dress appropriately.

-Our Top Tip: wear shoes that are easy to slip on and off as you’ll be going in and out of prayer halls from the outside.
+Our Top Tip: wear shoes that are easy to slip on and off as you’ll be going in and out of prayer halls.

 The exterior of the Masjid Jamek Mosque with fountains is one of the best things to do in Kuala Lumpur, Malaysia